 - At least one-month posted contribution

-Having an online account saves you a lot of time and effort when transacting with the SSS.
-No need to take a leave just to spend an entire day at the SSS office.
+An online account saves you much time and effort when transacting with the SSS.
+No need to take a leave to spend an entire day at the SSS office.
 No more enduring the long queues for hours on end.
 No more endless dialing on the phone as you try to get through the busy SSS hotline.

 You can quickly transact with the SSS anytime and anywhere, as long as you have a computer or handheld device and internet access.